 The strange thing about this shooting, is that the killer had unleashed nine shots towards his victims, yet despite both Michael Mageau and Darlene Ferrin being alive after the first five shots, he retreated according to Michael Mageau.
 Why didn't he just use up the whole magazine, or nine shots in one 'sitting', so to speak.

 Although not privy to the Blue Rock Springs ballistics report, I suspect the expended casings were compared and shown to have been the product of one firearm, but who fired the nine shots.
 This may seem a stupid question, but Michael Mageau by his own admission, stated a vehicle pulled up behind them with the headlights on and a man exited with a flashlight.
 At near midnight with limited alternative lighting, this would have made it extremely difficult to ascertain how many occupants were present in the assailant's vehicle.

 Lake Berryessa is totally different.
 We know that one masked man was responsible for the stabbing of Bryan Hartnell and Cecelia Shepard.
 What we don't know is who wrote on Bryan Hartnell's car door.
 We assume it was the same person who committed the stabbing.

-Lake Berryessa had limited escape routes by car and this crime was perpetrated during daylight hours, with boats still circling the lake.
-Would our killer be eager to leave the scene of crime as soon as he reached his vehicle, would he take the time to write on Bryan Hartnell's Karmann Ghia, or would it have been much easier for a second person to have written on the vehicle, while the attack was underway, so as to facilitate a quick exit along Knoxville Road.
+Lake Berryessa had limited escape routes by car, with the crime being perpetrated during daylight hours, with boats still circling the lake.
+Would our killer be eager to leave the scene of crime as soon as he reached his vehicle?
+Would he take the time to write on Bryan Hartnell's Karmann Ghia?
+Or would it have been much easier for a second person to have written on the vehicle while the attack was underway, so as to facilitate a quick exit along Knoxville Road?
 Again, neither can be proved or disproved.